Asian Elves – All You Need To Know

 Laman Lupa

 These are people that live on the Earth.
-They think as themselves true owners of the land and demand offerings from people before people plant or harvest.
+They think of themselves as true owners of the land and demand offerings from people before people plant or harvest.
+People popularize Laman Lupa for its mischievous nature and ability to bring good fortune or bad luck, depending on how they treat it.

 Elves Should Look More Otherworldly